Getting more from the GS1 system

 - EDI Certify - a fast, easy way to deploy eCommerce strategies across diverse trading communities.

-- Consulting Services - a range of consulting services to improve supply chain systems
+- Advisory Services - a range of advisory services to improve supply chain systems

 - GS1 Check Digit Calculator - make sure your numbers are right with this handy tool.